0xMukesh/solidity-quickstart/blog.md

 }
 ```

 **TADA** 🎉!
-We have wrote our first smart contract.
-But 🤔 How to run it locally ?
+We have written our first smart contract.
+But 🤔 How to run it locally?

 # ⚙ Running smart contract locally

 We would use creating a script (`run.js`) and run the smart contract using that script and Hardhat.

-Create a new file called `run.js` under `scripts` folder.
+Create a new file called `run.js` under the `scripts` folder.

-Let's first gets our smart contract, compiles it and generates all the necessary files under the `artifact` folder.
+Let's first get our smart contract, compile it, and generate all the necessary files under the `artifact` folder.

 > `artifact` folder is similar to a `build` folder